ias-tubs/Comma_Separated_Vulnerabilities/README.md

 # Artifact evaluation for the paper "Comma Separated Vulnerabilities: Detecting Formula Injection in the Wild"

-This repository contains source code and data to help reproduce the evaluation results of the paper.
+This repository contains source code and data to help reproduce the evaluation results of the paper [*Comma Separated Vulnerabilities: Detecting Formula Injection in the Wild*](https://www.ias.cs.tu-bs.de/publications/comma_separated_vulnerabilities.pdf) by [Manuel Karl](https://www.tu-braunschweig.de/en/ias/staff/manuel-karl), Louis Bettels, [Martin Johns](https://www.tu-braunschweig.de/en/ias/staff/martin-johns), and [David Klein](https://www.tu-braunschweig.de/en/ias/staff/david-klein)

 This document explains the format and instructions to execute the evaluation.